erikarvstedt/extra-container/README.md

     --start | -s
       Start all created containers
-      Restart running containers that have changed
+      Update running containers that have changed or restart them if '--restart-changed' was specified

+    --update-changed | -u
+      Update running containers with a changed system configuration by running 'switch-to-configuration' inside the container.
+      Restart containers with a changed container configuration

     --restart-changed | -r
       Restart running containers that have changed